luau/UniversalSynSaveInstance/README.md

 - [ ] !!!
 Custom fallback Decompiler for ModuleScripts using require and then iterating through it, gathering all info about functions using [getupvals/getprotos/getconsts][debug], converting all DataTypes using tostring or Descriptors, and then perhaps converting to JSON.
 (Make use of op-codes from Dex?) !!!
 - [ ] Check out varios Leaked Executors (Especially their Init / Lua scripts) to expand knowledge on the whole subject of saveinstance
 - [ ] Look into adding support for Binary Format Output (rbxl/rbxm)
+  - Users can already convert to Binary Format by
+    1. Open the File
+    2. Click on top left "FILE" text and select "Save to File As"
+    3. Make Sure rbxl/rbxm format is selected (not XML!)
+    4. Click Save
   - .RBXL files are similar to .RBXLX files but are saved in Binary format, which helps reduce the file size.
   - !
 Check out [Rojo Rbx Dom Binary] & [Roblox Format Specifications Binary] for more documentation about the Binary File Format!
   - !
 Also see [buffer], [bit32] libraries as well as [pack]/[unpack] from the [string] library for more information on how you can implement something like this!